material-admin/doc-material-components/cards-examples/Flutter/Flutter-card-article.md

 <img src="assets/Flutter-elevated-card.png" alt="elevated card example for Flutter showing ...">

+To test code copy and pasta code into dartpad.
+Add this code to [dartpad.dev](https://dartpad.dev/)
 ```
 <source code here>
 // Copyright (c) 2019, the Dart project authors.
 Please see the AUTHORS file